AnotherKamila/bsdops/README.md

 DebOps-derived reusable, integrated Ansible configs for FreeBSD-based machines.

-**Note: This is currently in a very very very early stage of development.
-Currently only `debops bootstrap` is fully "FreeBSD-ified", and "extensive testing" is a dream.
-That said, I use this, and so should you! :D**
+**Note: This is currently in a very early stage of development.
+Currently only `debops bootstrap` is fully "FreeBSD-ified", and "extensive testing" is a dream.**

+## Why should I use this, especially when I know it will break?

+Because:

+1. you should use configuration management
+2. Ansible is a decent configuration management option, so you likely want to use that
+3. If you're going to use Ansible, you will have to write your own roles, because there is no "ready-made" option for FreeBSD
+4. If you're going to write your own roles, you might as well start with a decent base that can benefit other people too, such as this one :-)

 ## How to use